ingo/ingo.github.io/_recipes/charred_carrots_with_orange_and_balsamic.md

 author: Ina Garten
 category: Sides
 description: Roasted whole carrots brightened up with lemon, orange and vinegar.
 A recipe shared by Ina Garten from her book "Modern Comfort Food".
+This elegant side dish features whole carrots that are charred in the oven, then tossed with a zesty vinaigrette of orange juice, lemon juice and vinegar while still hot.
+As the carrots cool, they absorb the bright flavors of the dressing.
+The recipe comes from Ina Garten's book "Modern Comfort Food".
 image: charred_carrots_with_orange_and_balsamic.jpg
 image_attribution: Christopher Simpson
 image_source: The New York Times